-Emerging Sport Hub
+Championship Sport Status Hub

 STUNT has received approval as an NCAA emerging sport for Division I, II, and III!
-An emerging sport is a women’s sport recognized by the NCAA that is intended to help schools provide more athletics opportunities for women and more sport-sponsorship options for the institutions, and also help that sport achieve NCAA championship status.
+An emerging sport is a women’s sport recognized by the NCAA that is intended to help schools provide more athletics opportunities for women and more sport-sponsorship options for the institutions, and also help that sport achieve NCAA Championship Status.
 This page will help provide resources and updates on the progress of our journey!

-Emerging Sport Questions and Answers
+Champion & Emerging Sport Questions and Answers

 An emerging sport is a women’s sport recognized by the NCAA that is intended to help schools provide more athletics opportunities for women and more sport-sponsorship options for the institutions, and also help that sport achieve NCAA championship status.